Paperback offline backup

 paperback

 fulfil those requirements.
-Backups are encrypted, and the secret key is split into numerous key shards
+Backups are encrypted, and the secret key can be split into numerous key shards

 which can be